greeve/eportfolio/08_competency_f.md

 Fundamental to any preservation work is deeply understanding the nature of the item that is considered for preservation.
 Two projects that examined and evaluated a medieval manuscript and printed book gave deep experience and understanding of this preservation principle.

+Another principle, these projects were a form of digital preservation by their very nature.
+They took analog media (a manuscript and printed book) and analyzed them using a new digital format and medium (the professor would mention this about these projects).

 ### [LIBR 246 Digital Library Website Analysis]()

 ## Conclusion